AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

    *In Social Learner app, only an **Admin **has the capability to create private board with user groups (internal/external).*

    *Any other user except Admin, Author, Learner, manager, instructor, etc. **cannot **create private boards with user groups.
-They cannot see the section of&nbsp;**user groups**&nbsp;in while creation of private board.*
+They cannot see the section of **user groups** in while creation of private board.*

    Admin only- When you choose **Private**, you see two options- **Users** and **User Groups**.
 Choose the option **User Groups**, and then add the user groups with who you want to share the private board.

    In the User Groups field, you can choose internal, external, or custom groups.
 Your private board will then be visible to all the specified user groups, irrespective of scope settings.

-1. To share content, click&nbsp;**Post**.
+1. To share content, click **Post**.
 On clicking Post the user gets a notification.

-   The content is posted based on the curation setting set by the administrator for Social Learning content which can be curated by&nbsp; [Board Moderators/Subject Matter Experts](social-learning-web-user.md#HowtobecomeaSubjectMatterExpertSME).
+   The content is posted based on the curation setting set by the administrator for Social Learning content which can be curated by  [Board Moderators/Subject Matter Experts](social-learning-web-user.md#HowtobecomeaSubjectMatterExpertSME).

    ![](assets/pop-up-dialog-before-sending-for-curation.png)